zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorgridlines.md

 # \<kendo:chart-categoryAxisItem-majorGridLines\>

-Configures the major grid lines.
+The configuration of the major grid lines.
 These are the lines that are an extension of the major ticks through the body of the chart.

 #### Example